-WBH' director, who currently operates under the requirements of the Act and its Licence conditions, has developed an intimate knowledge of the licenced site through close monitoring of the seasonal environmental conditions required to safeguard the culture of the proposed naturally occurring seaweed species.
-WBH's director has extensive fishing business experience including hatchery operations and hands on experience working in various marine environments.
-From the information provided it is clear that WBH has high degree of competency in seaweed aquaculture and a history of accurate record keeping.
+WBH's Director has developed an intimate knowledge of the local area through close monitoring of the seasonal environmental conditions required to safeguard the culture of the naturally occurring seaweed species.
+WBH's Director has extensive fishing business experience including hatchery operations and hands-on experience working in various marine environments.
+From the information provided, WBH clearly has competency in seaweed aquaculture and a history of accurate record keeping.
+By conducting its own research and development, WBH has refined its aquaculture techniques, which have proven successful for the culture of Eucheuma speciosum and will be applied at the proposed new site.